cmaloney/dcos-docs/1.7/administration/installing/cloud/azure.md

 ---
-layout: page
 post_title: Install DC/OS on Azure
-menu_order: 0
+nav_title: Azure
 ---

 This document explains how to install DC/OS by using the Azure Marketplace.

-TIP: To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community][1].
+TIP: To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).

 # System requirements

 ## Hardware

-To [use][2] all of the services offered in DC/OS, you should choose at least five Mesos Agents using `Standard_D2` [Virtual Machines][3], which is the default size in the DC/OS Azure Marketplace offering.
+To [use](/docs/1.7/usage/) all of the services offered in DC/OS, you should choose at least five Mesos Agents using `Standard_D2` [Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/), which is the default size in the DC/OS Azure Marketplace offering.

 Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores not to work properly (from installation issues to operational limitations).

 ## Software

-You will need an active [Azure subscription][4] to install DC/OS via the Azure Marketplace.
+You will need an active [Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/) to install DC/OS via the Azure Marketplace.

 Also, to access nodes in the DC/OS cluster you will need `ssh` installed and configured.